omgupta7352/Ezynotes/README.md

 ## Features

+- User authentication (registration, login, logout).
+- Create, read, update, delete (CRUD) operations for notes.
+- Note categorization and tagging.
-- Search for the current weather in any city.
+- Pagination for notes.
-- Display weather details such as temperature, humidity, and wind speed.
-- Show a 5-day weather forecast.
 - Responsive design for mobile and desktop use.

 ## Demo